-Although most masons work full time, some work more hours to meet construction deadlines.
-Masonry work is done mostly outdoors, so masons may have to stop work during inclement weather.
+Most masons work full time, and some work overtime to meet construction deadlines.
+Masons work mostly outdoors, so inclement weather may affect schedules.
 Terrazzo masons may need to work hours that differ from a regular business schedule, to avoid disrupting normal operations.

 The employment of masons is linked to the overall demand for new building and road construction.
 Masonry, such as brick and stone, is still popular in both interior and exterior applications, but changes in products and installation practices are expected to decrease the need for masons.
 For example, fewer workers are needed to install innovations such as thin bricks, which allow buildings to have the look of brick construction at a lower cost.
 Additionally, the increased use of prefabricated panels will reduce the demand for most masonry workers.
 These panels are created offsite by either contractors or manufacturers in climate-protected environments, but fewer masons are needed to install the panels at the construction site.